Badminton: China, Hong Kong to miss Asian team event due to coronavirus

 The outbreak has seen Olympic qualifying tournaments for boxing, basketball and women's soccer postponed, rescheduled or moved from China, while badminton, motor sports, hockey and tennis events have also been affected.

-The world indoor athletics championships, which were due to be held in Nanjing from March 15-18, was arguably the biggest event to be affected by the outbreak.
+The world indoor athletics championships, which were due to be held in Nanjing from Mar 15 to Mar 18, was arguably the biggest event to be affected by the outbreak.

+BOOKMARK THIS: Our comprehensive coverage on the novel coronavirus and its developments

+Download our app or subscribe to our Telegram channel for the latest updates on the novel coronavirus outbreak: https://cna.asia/telegram